ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - Run install-ndless.bat
 - Follow the steps on the screen.
 Installing Ndless should take less than 2 minutes with few manual steps.
+- During the installation you may need to ignore, accept or discard the Windows firewall (or your personal firewall) warning for the program "Java(TM) Platform SE binary".

 How do I run an executable?
 ===========================